Googulator/TeslaCrack/README.rst

    - Use ``--overwrite`` if the previous decryptions had failed and want to re-decrypt all files with new key(s).

+   - If you are going to decrypt 1000s of file (i.e ``D:\\``), it's worth using the ``--precount`` option; it will consume some initial time to pre-calculate directories to be visited, and then a progress-indicator will be printed while decrypting.

 And now, for some controversy...
 ================================